Stories linking everyone in Telecom

 In reality, custom code actually runs a higher risk of being a security threat down the road than NCDP products do.
 That’s because these tools have been created and validated across multiple applications.
 A no-code solution provides a barrier between the platform and what the end user can actually modify.

 While there’s limited integration with low-code and no-code platforms, this should not lead you to an immediate “no” for either of them.
-For many companies, the gains significantly outweigh the losses when it comes to a bit of customization.
+For many telecom companies, the gains significantly outweigh the losses when it comes to a bit of customization.

+So, that’s the low or no code vs full code debate.
+What about the low code vs no code debate?
 This is where low-code can edge out over no-code.
 Bringing back that earlier CMS example, it’s still possible to make changes.
 You can hire a software developer to help you customize your template so that it fits what you need and has all of the functionalities that might be missing from the standard-issue one.

-Some also claim that NCDPs and LCDPs will make traditional developers obsolete.
-The worry there is that this will dry up what has become a growing industry and an excellent career for leagues of professional developers around the world.
+Some also claim that NCDPs and LCDPs will make traditional telecom developers obsolete.
+The worry is that this will dry up what has become a growing industry and an excellent career for leagues of professional developers around the world.
 Estimates by DAXX say that the number of developers worldwide has nearly doubled from 2018 to 2021 – from almost 24 million to 45 million.

 In fact, one of the largest problems currently weighing on companies large and small is the shortage of experienced developers.
 And with the variety of programming languages now available, this has only gotten worse.
 For example, if you task a good Python developer with coding in, say, Java, their performance during the learning period (which may take months, if not years!) will be low, and the code quality will be poor.
 Plus, it is very likely they will complain, or even hate the process so much that they leave.

 What does this all translate to?
 An even tighter shortage of people who have the very specific skill sets needed to create hundreds or thousands of new or enhanced software applications.
+All turning a time when we are revolutionizing telecom operations.
+This is not the time for a technology skill gap.
+We need to foster those telecommunications skills in the development world, and freeing up the ability to create, rather than troubleshoot, is one way to do that.

 The challenge for us in maintaining AI leadership is the constant struggle to find and retain talent in this high-demand tech space.